Information on Melamine and Advice about Home-Cooked Pet Diets

 The California Animal Health and Food Safety Laboratory analyzed eight samples of recalled foods from households with affected pets, and all eight samples contained melamine.
 Smith noted that none of the samples tested in the Davis laboratory contained aminopterin, the poisonous compound reported present in different food samples conducted by another lab.

 If your pet appears ill, consult a veterinarian immediately.
-Symptoms of illness related to tainted pet food may include lethargy, loss of appetite, vomiting, increased thirst, and increased or decreased urination.
-"Clients may be worried that other pet foods may be found contaminated in the future.
+Symptoms of illness related to tainted pet food may include lethargy, loss of appetite, vomiting, increased thirst, and increased or decreased urination."Clients may be worried that other pet foods may be found contaminated in the future.
 They may want to feed a home-prepared diet for a couple of weeks until the dust settles, but need to remember that commercial pet food contains a more balanced diet for most pets in the long run."
 Smith states that these foods are formulated especially for cats or dogs, which have different nutritional requirements.
 "Dry foods that do not contain wheat gluten from the suspect source are considered safe to feed."

 Doctor Andrea Fascetti, service chief of the Nutrition Support Service, says that it is possible to cook at home for your pet and has some words of advice for pet owners.
 "Remember that dogs and cats are not humans and therefore have different nutritional requirements.
 If you feed them as you would feed yourself, you may be unintentionally putting your pet at risk for a nutritional problem.
-Smith also cautioned pet owners about potential problems with home-prepared foods.
-"Pet owners should consult a veterinarian about home-prepared diets to avoid problems such as including too much fat that can cause pancreatitis in dogs."

 "Make sure that if you chose to home-cook for your pet that you consult your veterinarian and get a recipe that has been evaluated and/or formulated by a trained veterinary nutritionist.
 I caution strongly against using a recipe that you simply come across on the Internet or find in a book.
 We are frequently asked to evaluate diets that owners have found or created, and we almost always find problems.
 Quite often there are deficiencies with respect to vitamins and minerals, but occasionally we see excesses of certain nutrients that can be detrimental as well."